By the very nature of climate, scientists had to study it across

 which some scientist-bureaucrats denied that their frigid country

-needed to worry about global warming), in October 2004 the government did ratify the treaty under pressure from West Europe, and the treaty formally went into effect the following year.
+needed to worry about global warming), in October 2004 the government did ratify the treaty under pressure from Western Europe, and the treaty formally went into effect the following year.
 Because

 of the post-Soviet crash of industrial production, Russia was still